Aircoookie/WLED/usermods/wireguard/readme.md

 ## Installation

-Add the build flag `-D USERMOD_WIREGUARD` to your platformio environment.
-Uncomment libraries with comment `#For WireGuard uncomment following`
+Copy the `platformio_override.ini` file to the root project directory, review the build options, and select the `WLED_ESP32-WireGuard` environment.